qtiuto/lua-for-android/README.md

        Whether the object is multi-thread supported is determined by whether localFunction is set in the constructor of ScriptContext

+       When the object is multi-thread supported, then when function is saved, its upvalues will be copied in.
+However, since the global values it refers to can't be determined, make sure the function doesn't refers to any value it can't access in another thread.

 ## Multi-thread Support